 This is only required of domestic applicants.
-A 4000 character limit (not including spaces) is recommended.
+A 4000-character limit (not including spaces) is recommended.
 International applicants do not need to complete this statement, but they are welcome to complete a statement.

 The statement should cover how your background, experiences, and achievements will contribute to the University's and our Department’s goal of promoting excellence through diversity and inclusion.
-If applicable, you should mention hardships or obstacles that you have overcome to complete your undergraduate education.
-Some University of Minnesota graduate student applicants will be considered for funding opportunities, like the DOVE Fellowship, based upon their diversity statement.
+If applicable, you should mention hardships or obstacles you have overcome to complete your undergraduate education.
+Some University of Minnesota graduate student applicants will be considered for funding opportunities, like the DOVE Fellowship, based on their diversity statement.

 Potential areas to address include:

-- hardships you have faced and overcome
+Hardships you have faced and overcome;

-- non-traditional attributes for computer science/data science
+Non-traditional attributes for computer science/data science;

-- your commitment to working toward achieving equity and enhancing diversity within the field of computing, STEM, or within your community
+Your commitment to working toward achieving equity and enhancing diversity within the field of computing, STEM, or within your community;

-- international travel which changed your perspective
+International travel which changed your perspective;

-- anything unique you would contribute to the program
+Anything unique you would contribute to the program.